terraform-google-modules/terraform-google-vpc-service-controls/examples/simple_example/README.md

 1. Make sure you've gone through the root [Requirement Section](../../#requirements) on any project in your organization.
 2. Select a second project in your organization.
 The project you already configured project will be referred as the protected project that will be inside of the regualr service perimeter.
 The second project will be the public project, which will outside the regular service perimeter.
-3. Enable BigQuery API on the public project.
 4. Grant the service account the following permissions on the protected and public projects:
 - roles/bigquery.dataOwner
 - roles/bigquery.jobUser